samitha-1234/StudentManagementSystem_Samitha/README.md

 # Student Management System 👩‍🎓👨‍🎓

 A basic Java project that allows you to manage student records using Object-Oriented Programming concepts.
-This was created as a beginner-level Java project to showcase understanding of classes, methods, arrays, and basic logic.
+<br>This was created as a beginner-level Java project to showcase understanding of classes, methods, arrays, and basic logic.

 ## 💻 Features
 - Add a new student